Mehrshad-Ebadi/SC-as-aGRNs/README.md

 # SC-as-aGRNs
 This package generates modified scale free networks to serve as artificial gene regulatory networks and their duplicated versions simulating the result of whole genome duplication (WGD).
-It allows comparisson of their performance and differences in various environments.
+It allows comparison of their performance and differences in various environments.
 Additional information can be found in [Ebadi et al. 2023](https://www.vandepeerlab.org/people/meeba).
 In the folder **network examples** you can find some graphical examples of the networks generated and their duplicates.

 # Requirements:
 1. makefile